hashicorp/packer-plugin-hashicups/docs/README.md

 # HashiCups Plugin

-The Hashicups plugin is part of the [Packer](https://learn.hashicorp.com/packer) Learn collection.
+The HashiCups plugin is part of the [Packer](https://learn.hashicorp.com/packer) Learn collection.
 The plugin interacts with the [HashiCorp Demo App API](https://github.com/hashicorp-demoapp/product-api-go) called HashiCups.
 The component of this plugin are:

 - [Order builder](builders/order.mdx) - The order builder is used to create custom HashiCups order.

-- [Toppings provisiner](provisioners/toppings.mdx) - The toppings provisioner is used to add toppings to your order coffee(s).
+- [Toppings provisioner](provisioners/toppings.mdx) - The toppings provisioner is used to add toppings to your order coffee(s).

 - [Receipt post-processor](post-processors/receipt.mdx) - The receipt post-processor is used to print the receipt of your order.

-- [Coffees data source](datasources/coffees.mdx) - The coffees data source is used to fetch all the coffees ids existent in the Hashicups menu.
+- [Coffees data source](datasources/coffees.mdx) - The coffees data source is used to fetch all the coffees ids existent in the HashiCups menu.

-- [Ingredients data source](datasources/ingredients.mdx) - The ingredients data source is used to fetch the ingredients ids for an existent coffee in the Hashicups menu.
+- [Ingredients data source](datasources/ingredients.mdx) - The ingredients data source is used to fetch the ingredients ids for an existent coffee in the HashiCups menu.

 ## The HashiCups menu and orders